jserrao/commando/commands.md

 89.    `sudo apt-get dist-upgrade` (does all the updates, ubuntu)
 90.    `audo apt autoremove` (cleans up all the old update packages)

+## Linux/Ubuntu useful stuff (tested on Ubuntu 16.x)
+All the use of `sudo` down here might be making you nervous, but in an ideal Ubuntu setup, you'll make an admin user that isn't root.
+So this isn't so bad.
+See this [Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) on making a super user when you first light up your Ubuntu instance.

+01.    `sudo apt-get upgrade` (gets system updates)
+02.	   `sudo apt-get dist-upgrade` (upgrades you to a new version of ubuntu)
+03.    `sudo apt-get update` (installs system updates)
+04.    `sudo apt-get program-name-here` (if the program has a binary build, you get it via this command)
+05.    `sudo add-apt-repository ppa:webupd8team/sublime-text-2;` (gets you sublime text but any repo could be put here after the ppa: part)
+06.    `sudo apt-get update;` (run update again)
+07.    `sudo apt-get install sublime-text` (installs sublime)
+08.    `sudo apt-get install xsel` (helps get you pbcopy on ubuntu)
+09.    `alias pbcopy='xsel --clipboard --input'` (gets you pbcopy)
+10.    `alias pbpaste='xsel --clipboard --output'` (gets you pbpaste)
+11.    `sudo whereis your-filename-here` (tells you where a certain file is, but it really doesnt work)
+12.    `sudo /usr/share/webmin/changepass.pl /etc/webmin root new-password` (changes your webmin password, which is similar to an act of god)
+13.    `sudo a2enmod rewrite` (sets up rewrite_mod for Apache2 - this powers pretty URLs in many CMSs)
+14.    `/Applications/VirtualBox.app/Contents/MacOS/VBoxGuestAdditions.iso` (path for virtual box guest additions if you are running an Ubuntu dev machine from OSX)
+15.    `CNTL+H in file browser` (shows hidden files in Ubuntu)
+16.    `sudo ufw allow 80/tcp` (adds typical port 80 to allowable ports list on ufw, which is ubuntu firewall)
+17.    `sudo ufw show added` (shows which ports you have allowed on ufw)
+18.    `sudo ufw enable` (enables ufw)
+19.    `sudo fallocate -l 4G /swapfile` (creates 4G swapfile)
+20.    `sudo chmod 600 /swapfile` (puts proper permissions on the swapfile directory so the world cant see it)
+21.    `sudo mkswap /swapfile` (format the folder for swap usage)
+22.    `sudo swapon /swapfile` (enable swapfile)
+23.    `sudo sh -c 'echo "/swapfile none swap sw 0 0" >> /etc/fstab'` (makes ubuntu server automatically load it's swap file on restart)

 ## Linux/Ubuntu - Commands for making a RAID array

 Digital Ocean has a [fantastic guide](https://www.digitalocean.com/community/tutorials/how-to-create-raid-arrays-with-mdadm-on-ubuntu-16-04) for doing this with `mdadm`, the Linux RAID utility.
 Read it.